23rd November 2018

 Mouth Cancer Action Month

-In the UK, more than 7,000 people were diagnosed with mouth cancer last year.
-The disease has grown by a third in the last decade… that’s why Mouth Cancer Action Month is so important.
+Last year in the UK, more than 8,000 people were diagnosed with mouth cancer and globally there are in excess of 300,000 new cases every year.
+The disease has grown by a third in the last decade and remains one of very few cancers which are predicted to increase further in the coming years.… that’s why Mouth Cancer Action Month is so important.

 What is Mouth cancer?

 Most people have heard of cancer affecting parts of the body such as the lungs or breasts.
 However, cancer can also occur in the mouth, where the disease can affect the lips, tongue, cheeks and throat.

 Anyone can be affected by mouth cancer, whether they have their own teeth or not.
 Mouth cancers are more common in people over 40, particularly men.
 However, research has shown that mouth cancer is becoming more common in younger patients and in women.
 Sadly, more than 1,800 people in the UK lose their life to mouth cancer every year.

 What are the signs of mouth cancer?